• Jewelry Fashion

 Downsides of White Gold

 While white gold looks great when it is new, its rhodium plating wears off with time.
 When the rhodium comes off, the lower yellowish layer of white gold becomes visible.
-How long it will take for the plating to disappear depends on how often you wear your jewelry.

 The good news is that you can always have your white gold replated with rhodium to restore the original color of the jewelry.
-Keep in mind, however, that this service can cost around $25-$35 and more.
+Keep in mind, however, that this service can cost around $25-$35 or more.

-Is Yellow Gold Better?
+Is Yellow Gold Better Than White Gold?

 Although white gold is not perfect, yellow gold has its own problems.
 Gold is a soft metal and the higher the karat of your gold jewelry is, the more easily it will get scratched.
-You can always have yellow gold polished, but polishing removes a layer of the metal along with the scratches.
-In contrast, when white gold gets too many scratches, you can always polish them out and have the piece replated with rhodium, restoring the jewelry’s surface layer.

 Lower karat yellow gold is more durable, but if you are allergic to the nickel in gold alloys, a 10K or even a 14K piece may not work for you.